-Form of title Key points Freehold Purchase of freehold title gives you outright ownership of the land in question.
+Land is sensitive if it is or includes this type of land and exceeds an area threshold of: Freehold Purchase of freehold title gives you outright ownership of the land in question.
 This may also be referred to as fee simple.
 These terms are used interchangeably.
-Leasehold Purchase of leasehold gives you the benefit of a long-term lease of the property.
+Leasehold Purchase of leasehold gives you the benefit of a long-term lease of the real estate.
 Commercial leases are not usually registered.
-Unit Titles A form of strata or sectional title ownership.
-Purchase of unit titles gives you title to a defined part of a larger property.
-These are a common form of title for apartment buildings.
-They are subject to certain rules under the Unit Titles Act 2010.
+Unit Titles • A form of strata or sectional title ownership • Purchase of unit titles gives you title to a defined part of a larger real estate. • These are a common form of title for apartment buildings. • They are subject to certain rules under the Unit Titles Act 2010.